 Rage Against the Heavens: Interesting example, as the religion based on the goddess in question isn't a Corrupt Church: they just have a different idea of what the goddess is supposed to be (eg: a good one).

 After Barbatos was defeated in the original timeline, it was judged that his crimes were so great that he was to be completely written out of history.
-The reason he fights as Elraine's Dragon is to prove to the world he actually does exist.
+The reason he fights as Elraine's Dragon is to prove to the world he actually does exist and is worthy of being a hero.
 This is also the ultimate fate of Fortuna, as well as Elraine.
 Reala... well, she gets better.

 Tomboyish Name: Harold calls herself Harold in order to deceive the history books into believing that the famed genius and creator of the Swordians was male.
 At least, according to her that was "one of twenty-one reasons" why she did it.